discord-net/Discord.Net/docs/guides/getting_started/terminology.md

 `Discord.Net.Core` provides a set of interfaces that models Discord's API.
-These interfaces are consistent throughout all implementations of Discord.Net, and if you are writing an implementation-agnostic library or add-on, you can rely on the core interfaces to ensure that your add-on will run on all platforms.
+These interfaces are consistent throughout all implementations of Discord.Net, and if you are writing an implementation-agnostic library or addon, you can rely on the core interfaces to ensure that your addon will run on all platforms.

 `Discord.Net.Rest` provides a set of concrete classes to be used **strictly** with the REST portion of Discord's API.
 Entities in this